Preschool 's enrollment quest needs fine balance

 Adding more students, however, means hiring more staffers to comply with state regulations.
 Business coach Dale Bruder was asked to provide suggestions on how they can market the business to increase enrollment - without going broke.

-Tracy Davis had all she could take with trying to find the right day care for her daughter, Brooke, now 3 years old.
+Tracy Davis had all she could take with trying to find the right day care for her daughter, Brooke.

 Her husband, Michael, had an idea: They could run their own preschool.